Hand-carved rhodonite cabochons in four formats: three round (21 and 23 mm diameters) and one square (23 × 22 mm).

 These specific cabochons

 The rhodonite selected for this lot has a particularly balanced distribution of black veins: the manganese oxide dendrites form reticulations that contrast with the pink background without dominating it.
-In the round cabochons, this distribution works in all mounting orientations; in the square one (R4), the geometric pattern of the shape amplifies the graphic character of the veins.

-What are the black veins in rhodonite
+What are the black veins in rhodonite?

-What mounting works for it
+What setting works for it?

 -